 The Institute for Theological Encounter with Science and Technology (ITEST), launched in 1966 and incorporated in 1968, studies the advances in science and technology and their meaning for the Christian understanding of the human being and of creation.

-ITEST has a long history and mission as an interdisciplinary, interfaith, international community of Christians concerned with promising but urgent issues facing the churches and the civil society: for example, consider the many recent advances in science directed toward living systems.
+ITEST has a long history and mission as an interdisciplinary, interfaith, international community of Christians concerned with promising but urgent issues facing the churches and civil society.
+For example, consider the many recent advances in science pertaining to human life, from the earliest stages onward.
 Religiously, these developments are important to human dignity, freedom and bodily integrity.
 Socially, the advancing life sciences have the potential of being used to create either a far better society or one where humans are just interchangeable parts of the social machinery.
 ITEST is attentive to getting it right.

-ITEST produces a quarterly Bulletin covering timely and relevant topics in the encounter or meeting with faith and science/technology.
-ITEST also holds yearly symposia on theology and science/technology -- issues which concern the churches and which demand an informed response.
+ITEST’s annual conference focuses on an issue that merits an informed religious and scientific response.
+ITEST produces a quarterly Bulletin covering timely and relevant topics at the interface between faith and science/technology.
 Also available for reference is a variety of media – books, and award-winning DVD’s and videos.